pluralsight/git-collaborate/README.md

 * Enjoy!

 ## Development
-To run git-swtich from source, run the following command:
+To run git-switch from source, run the following command:
 ```
 npm run start
 ```